 If you want to watch the ball drop, you’ll be glad to know you don’t have to go all the way to Times Square.
-Just join the fun in downtown Fairhope, where you can listen to live bands, watch fireworks, and count loud and proud as the ball drops into 2018.
+Just join the fun in downtown Fairhope, where you can listen to live bands, watch fireworks, and count loud and proud as the ball drops into the new year.
 Many of the nearby restaurants are staying open late to accommodate folks who want to hang out until it’s time to toast.
 The city will also have a few activities for the kids who want to stay up past their bedtime.

 New Year’s Eve is the PERFECT opportunity to catch the Christmas Lights Festival at the Montgomery Zoo.
 Come between 5:30 and 9:30 p.m. and see the Winter Wonderland that your beloved zoo has become!
 There will be live entertainment and warm hot chocolate.
 A wonderful way to bring in the new year.

 The Galaxy of Lights at the Huntsville Botanical Garden is a 2.5-mile-long light extravaganza with animated light displays!
 Perfect for all ages, this magical experience will be a great family and friend experience.
 There are special exhibits with wild animals, dinosaurs, and eve a magical icicle forest.